 The goal is to get a sense of how financially prepared you are to retire at age 62 and whether your plan is achievable, based on how much you’ll have saved and what you expect to need.

 Anticipating Healthcare Needs

 For many seniors, healthcare is one of the largest expenses you’ll contend with.
 If you’re retiring at age 62, it’s important to keep in mind that you can’t get Medicare until age 65.
-That leaves a three-year gap in which you’ll have to either purchase health insurance, which means paying premiums or pay out of pocket.
+That leaves a three-year gap during which you’ll have to either purchase health insurance by paying premiums or paying out of pocket.

 Assuming you stay healthy or you have a lot of savings in a health savings account (which offers tax-free withdrawals for qualified medical expenses), that might not be too concerning.
 But if you have a chronic health issue or your spouse does, medical bills could quickly eat into your savings.

 Another important question to ask when you’re planning to retire at 62 is how much of your investment portfolio you can draw from each year.
 The A 4% rule is a popular rule of thumb for retirement withdrawals.
 This rule suggests withdrawing 4% of your retirement investments annually, adjusting each year for inflation, to fund a 30-year retirement.